Skip to main content

 Deployment basic setupFill in the following fields:

-• Model: Confirm the model you want to deploy.
+• Model: Select the model you want to deploy.

 • Cloud: Select Simplismart-Cloud for managed deployments, or BYOC to deploy on your own cloud.